accessjoao/accessjoao/README.md

 Welcome to my GitHub! :roller_coaster: :airplane:

-I'm a Full-stack software engineer, experienced with Javascript, Node, Express, SQL, Mongo, and especially React.
+I'm a Software Engineer experienced with Javascript, Node, Express, SQL, Mongo, and especially React.

-These are my latest projects, which I'm very proud of:
+I'm very proud of my latest projects and I invite you to check them out!

 :tiger: Zims: